canersu/Basic-Lane-Detection/README.md

 ### 1. Pipeline

 To find lanes from a front facing camera, image processing must be used in a pipeline.
 My pipeline process starts with converting multichannel image to grayscale.
 To remove the noise from gray image, Gaussian Filter is applied on grayscale image with kernel size 7.
 Then canny edge detector used on a filtered image with recommended 1:3 threshold ratio, which is 50-150.
-After that, the best region of interest(ROI) area was chosen, which vertex coordinates are (200,540),(420,320),(480,320),(920,540).
+After that, the best region of interest(ROI) area was chosen.
 Passing with original image and vertex coordinates into region_of_interest function, it returned masked edges.
 Masked edges was used to find edges in ROI and draw lines on the image.
 To find image, params were used as following: rho=1, theta=np.pi/180, threshold=15, min_line_length=60, max_line_gap=30.
 Edges were highlighted on the original image as a final step.

 In order to draw a single line on the left and right lanes, the draw_lines() function was modified by finding the slope first.
 Left and right lanes have different slopes.
 If the slope is negative, it indicates that we are handling with right lane, positive slope shows the left lane.
 Each line have slightly different slope-x1-x2-y1-y2 values, that's why the average of them was taken to find final top and bottom x-y coordinates of a line.
 If no line has found, default top and bottom coordinates specified.